 Five years ago Pacifica’s Quarry development failed by a 68% vote.

 Documents created by National Park Service and Caltrans have revealed the Rockaway Quarry may have been the site of a Native American village.
-Explained here.
+See the explanation here.

-What I learned at these meetings were that fire & emergency preparedness, and emergency communication are two hot topics.
+What I learned at these meetings were that fire & emergency preparedness, as well as emergency communication, are two hot topics.
 I heard that insurance companies have canceled many homeowners' fire insurances in the area, given what happened at Paradise.
 That is a huge problem!
 In order to ensure that those who need Fire Insurance the most are protected, we must adopt a model similar to that of the CEA for Fire Insurance.
 The California Department of Forestry and Fire Protection ought to provide fire-insurance directly to consumers.
 This way, we maximize coverage and provide certainty to California families.
-California FAIR Plan will insure any property, many property owners prefer a private market alternative due to coverage options and cost support.
+The California FAIR Plan will insure any property, though many property owners prefer a private market alternative due to coverage options and cost support.
 I support ASSEMBLY BILL 2167 and SENATE BILL 292.
 Assembly Bill (AB) 2167 would make it easier for insurers to write more insurance policies, but both AB 2167 and SB 292 have died on the floor.
-We need to push these bills to be signed into law and more.
+We need to push these bills to be signed into law and expand on what we achieve.
 As your congressman, I will push for a State of California Fire Insurance, just like the earthquake plan our state offers today.
 We also need to establish an emergency communication plan to bring in urgent help during landslides, earthquakes, fire etc. Our neighbors just cannot be left in the lurch.

-Public Safety power shutoffs have become a PR nightmare for PG&E while creating a huge question mark and concerns for people.
+Public safety power shutoffs have become a PR nightmare for PG&E while creating a huge question mark and concerns for residents.
 The blackouts have impacted lives adversely while the economic impact is staggering!
 Our citizens are also asking ‘What gusty wind?’
 Is this an example of a monopoly and crony capitalism?
-We grant PG&E a monopoly status at the cost of being governed.
+We grant PG&E a monopoly status at the cost of being governed by the people.
 I believe they can be governed better!

 I am concerned with the investor-owned utilities' profit mandates, their continued under-investment in their electric grid, and their reliance on old fossil fuel plants.
 The answer is to go with the public utility model and municipalization.
 It is time for a massive public takeover so that we can prioritize citizen benefit over profit.